Travel & Business Expense Policy

 D. Travel Advisories: In general, no LUC employee should travel, on University Business, to countries for which the State Department has issued a travel advisory.

 E. Air Travel Reservations and Class of Service: In general, LUC covers the cost of coach class tickets for all international flights.
 When traveling internationally, Business Class is allowable if the travel exceeds 8 hours on any direct flight.
 Any reservation for Business Class travel should be approved in advance in writing by the traveler's Senior Vice President.
 Unless it is impossible to do so, advanced-purchase-discount tickets should be purchased.
 In each case, every effort must be made to obtain the lowest fare possible.
-When compiling travel documentation, the boarding pass stub and prior written approval (if necessary) must be provided.
+When compiling travel documentation, the confirmation receipt with ticket number and prior written approval (if necessary) must be provided.

 F. Foreign Currency: Any expenses incurred in a foreign currency must be converted to U.S. dollars for reimbursement.
 It is the responsibility of the requestor to provide documentation supporting the conversion rates and dates used for the calculation of their requested reimbursement.

 A. Guidelines: The use of rental cars is authorized when their use is more time or cost-effective than airline or rail-travel, or when other modes of transportation are not available.
-LUC has a preferred vendor arrangement with Enterprise Rental Car.
-Questions should be directed to the Purchasing Department before a rental is arranged.
+LUC participates in a national car rental agreement through the Educational and Institutional Cooperative (E&I).
+The providers participating in this agreement are Enterprise and National Car Rental.
+A single corporate code can be accessed with a valid Loyola ID at the Purchasing Rental Cars page.

 When traveling by air or rail, a car may be rented when the destination is reached if doing so would be less expensive than the combined business purpose cost of taxis, buses or limousines used during one's stay.